rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

         }.succeedsWith(PortfolioId("1"))
 ```

-The test is less readable than the previous one because the library doesn't support suspending functions (at least for now).
+The test is less readable than the one with the `either` builder because the library doesn't support suspending functions (at least for now).
 However, the `RaiseAssert` class is a powerful tool to test functions declared in a `Raise<E>` context.
 As we said, the `succeedWith` uses the `fold` function under the hood, so we don't need to worry about it.

 We have used JUnit 5 until now.
-However, we can switch to Kotest.
-Kotest is a robust testing framework for Kotlin, which is very close to ScalaTest for the Scala language.
+However, we can switch to Kotest. **Kotest is a robust testing framework for Kotlin**, which is very close to ScalaTest for the Scala language.
 Kotest also has a set of tailored assertions for some of the available types in the Arrow library (see the [documentation](https://kotest.io/docs/assertions/arrow.html) for further details).

 So, let's translate the above tests in Kotest notation.